Papilio homerus: Central population

 The Central population has most likely disappeared.
 The last observation of P. homerus in this region was in 1925.
 This is also the least understood of the three populations.
 The region that they had inhabited consists of plateaus at an elevation of 600 to 1000 m.
 The population was located centrally around Mt.
 Diablo, which is located 70 km from both of the other populations.
 Thus, this population likely served as a key means of allowing gene flow between the three populations to prevent genetic bottlenecking, the genetic isolation of a subset of any given population.

 The population has been lost to anthropogenic habitat disruption.
 With deforestation and the expansion of developments bordering much of the remaining forest land, the climate of the region is more arid.
 This less than 100% humidity results in developmental defects in pupae reared in the lab.
 The disappearance of this population poses an ecological threat to the stability of the remaining two populations.

 Western population

 Located in the mountainous and cave-filled Cockpit Country, this population is in less danger of human interference due to difficulty of the terrain.
 The geography, coupled with the privatization of land by marijuana farmers has made the population more difficult to access and thus study.
 There is known less precipitation here than compared to the geography occupied by the Eastern population.
+A small population can be found on Pitfour Boulevard, outside the Nyahbinghi Rastafarian Centre in Pitfour just outside Montego Bay.